 Prior to installation, it is strongly recommended that you condition your panels, by laying them down flat in the bathroom in which they will be fitted (or a similar environment) for a period of between 48–72 hours.
 Don’t rest them at an angle against walls, or between supporting structures.

 In this guide, we’re using Orchard wall panels and installation kit.
 Installation instructions may vary slightly depending on which brand and design you choose.
 So, always consult the instruction manual when installing your product.

 The installation kit should include fitting guide, dual-purpose clear adhesive sealant, a roll of foam tape, sanding pad, tile spacers and a silicone finishing tool.

 - Caulking gun

 - Safety goggles

 - Electric or fine tooth saw

-Watch the video below and follow the step-by-step instructions.
+Watch the video at the top of this article and follow the step-by-step instructions.

 Here’s how to fit shower wall panels in your bathroom

 Measure the area where the wall panels will be fitted.
 This includes both horizontally and vertically.
 Wall panels can be fitted over multiple surfaces, like tiles and plasterboard.